Miryang gang rape: Investigation

+Public response

-When the case was first reported on December 7, 2004, netizens started making posts criticizing the realities of education and stating that the perpetrators should be severely punished.
+When the case first came to light on December 7, 2004, internet users started making posts criticizing the educational system and stating that the perpetrators should be severely punished.

-Reports came out on December 8 that among the 44 perpetrators, an arrest warrant was applied for only three, to which netizens responded "arrest all of the perpetrators," and they began to turn loose on the police.
+Reports came out on December 8 that among the 44 perpetrators, an arrest warrant had been issued for only three, to which netizens responded "arrest all of the perpetrators," and they began to turn their fury on the police.